saravanakumar0504/Resume/README.md

 # Resume
-A Passionate Entry level Data Science Developer with experience in Python, Jupyter, Tableau to build, enhance data analytics, interactive features that drive business growth and enthusiastic to create automate things for better business solution.
+A Passionate Entry level Developer with experience in Python Django to build, enhance and testing of website development with interactive features that drive business growth and enthusiastic to create automate things for better business solution.
+Experienced and Interested in UI/UX designs using tools such as Adobe XD , Illustrator.